Professional affiliations & contributions

 - Your personal habits and lifestyle

 He will also encourage you to ask as many questions as you need in order to make you feel comfortable with proceeding to the corrective surgery.
-You can expect top quality advice and service to ensure your satisfaction.
-Additionally, all of Dr. Bared’s patients are assigned a personal Patient Advisor to help answer any questions and provide necessary information.
+You can expect top-quality advice and service to ensure your satisfaction.
+Additionally, all of Dr. Bared’s patients are assigned a personal Patient Advisor to help answer any questions and provide the necessary information.
 When you feel comfortable that he can meet your needs, you can schedule the revision procedure.

 Dr. Bared’s Approach to a Revision Rhinoplasty Procedure

-Patients seek a revision for one of several reasons: they are unsatisfied with their previous cosmetic outcome, they are having difficulty breathing through their nose after their previous surgery, or they have sustained a trauma to their nose after previous surgery.
-Dr. Bared’s experience and expertise has exposed him to the most challenging revision nasal cases.
+Patients seek a revision for one of several reasons: they are unsatisfied with their previous cosmetic outcome, they are having difficulty breathing through their nose after their previous rhinoplasty surgery, or they have sustained trauma to their nose after previous surgery.
+Dr. Bared’s experience and expertise have exposed him to the most challenging revision nasal cases.
 He has a wide breadth of experience in nasal cases.
-Dr. Bared’s expertise in rhinoplasty has made him a sought-after surgeon for the most complicated cases such as reparative procedures for significant deformities as a result of skin cancer, trauma or previous cocaine abuse.
+Dr. Bared’s expertise in rhinoplasty has made him a sought-after surgeon for the most complicated cases such as reparative surgical procedures for significant deformities as a result of skin cancer, trauma, or previous cocaine abuse.

-What makes revision rhinoplasty extremely complicated is the unknown anatomy which the surgeon will find during the procedure.
+One of the biggest challenges in revision rhinoplasty is the unknown nasal structure that the experienced surgeon will find during the procedure.
 In order, to face this uncertainty the revision rhinoplasty surgeon needs to have a large scope of experience and knowledge with many different techniques.
 Dr. Bared’s approach to revision rhinoplasty is to fix the underlying issues and not simply to camouflage the problem.
 Camouflaging the problem or deformity will only increase the possibility of further issues in the future.

 Building a Structural Foundation for Nose Jobs